GrandeAnde/Portfolio/DoD Cert Install/README.md

 ## Why It's Made:
 DoD uses a tool called InstallRoot.exe to install DoD certs.
 This can be run from the CLI or from the UI tool.
 Install Root does not offer any native automation capabilities within its tool.
 All automation must be configured by the admins.
-In our enviornment, we have had problems running this on a scheduled basis from orchestration/config tools such as SCCM, and it is unreliable to expect end users to run it periodically.
+In our environment, we have had problems running this on a scheduled basis from orchestration/config tools such as SCCM, and it is unreliable to expect end users to run it periodically.

 **This script is intended to automate that process.**

+This script was developed by me after my team requested that we figure out a solution to out dated certs.

 # The Technical Details